ssl834/learngit/readme.txt

 i first study git
 i just want to try,oh
-git is a distributed version control ok,again to ajust
+git is a distributed version control ok,again to ajus adjust  this code hhhhhhhhhhhhhhh

-adjust file from dev